bencheatham/one-class/_STYLE-GUIDE.md

-# InClass Style Guide

-The first thing anyone notices about your code is its style, so start prioritizing correct whitespace and other details when using the language.
-We've collected a list of reasonable choices into a style guide that you should adopt while you're here.

-A few of these points are of critical importance to either your code's reliability or its legibility.
-Those points will be made first, followed by the less critical rules you should set for yourself.
-The style guidelines you adopt should address the following goals:

-* Readability for both junior and senior engineers
-    * Your readers will be both new and experienced engineers, so strive for a balance in readability for both.
-You can expect your reader to investigate language devices they are not familiar with, but not every minification is an improvement, even if there are some very senior engineers who could figure out what you're trying to express.
-* Maintainability
-    * Sometimes an especially terse or 'elegant' expression can complicate the process of reading, debugging, or refactoring.
-Remember that your code will be reread many months from now by people who have never seen it or have completely forgotten it.
-* Brevity
-    * This is the least important priority, but it's still of some importance.
-Try to keep your code as short and clear as possible while adhering to the goals above.

-***

-# Important style issues

-The following are style guidelines that we expect you to follow, and our assessment of your code's quality will depend in part on adhering to them.

-### Best Practices for your development workflow

-We recommend that students learn as much about efficient use of their tools as possible.
-It is not taught or required in the course, but these techniques are particularly useful to master.

-* Learn and use as many keyboard shortcuts as possible.
-Avoid touching the mouse whenever possible.
-* Practice touch typing as much as possible (don't look at your hands, use all your fingers, and keep them resting on the home row).
-* Operate programs in full screen mode.
-You can toggle between them more effectively by using `command`+`tab` and `command`+`~` than by using the mouse.

-### Don't use the dangerous stuff til we get there

-* Avoid any use of the keywords "this" or "new" before they are introduced in class.
-They almost definitely don't work the way you think, and it will be easiest to teach them to you if you haven't acquired a lot of confusing baggage first.

 ### Indentation

 When writing any block of code that is logically subordinate to the line immediately before and after it, that block should be indented two spaces more than the surrounding lines